cdapio/cdap/cdap-docs/developer-guide/source/examples-guides-tutorials/examples/index.rst

 You can learn more about developing data application using CDAP by:

-- Look at a CDAP case study: :doc:`Web Analytics using CDAP. </getting-started/case-study>`
+- Look at our :ref:`Guides and Tutorials<guides-tutorials-index>`, with a collection of how-to-guide and longer tutorials covering a complete range of Big Data application topics.
-- Exploring the Web Analytics Application :doc:`source code.</getting-started/case-study>` It includes test cases that show unit-testing an application.
+- Exploring the Web Analytics Application :doc:`source code.<web-analytics>` It includes test cases that show unit-testing an application.
-- :doc:`Additional Resources </getting-started/resources>` has *How-to Guides* and *Tutorials.*
 - For a detailed understanding of what CDAP is capable of, read our :doc:`Overview </overview/index>` and :doc:`CDAP Components. </components/index>`